 In summer, you can see lots of birds in this area.
 Nearby, you can also visit some interesting places and this area is also known as a good place to see seals (more info further below).

-In winter, this is a beloved spot for Northern Light photographers.
+In winter, this is a beloved spot for Northern Light photography.
 The green light of the auroras often gives amazing reflections on the shallow water around Hvitserkur.

 Hiking to Hvitserkur